anycable/anycable/docs/apollo.md

 That allows us to use the variety of tools compatible with Apollo: client-side libraries, IDEs (such as Apollo Studio).

+> See also the [demo](https://github.com/anycable/anycable_rails_demo/pull/18) of using AnyCable with Apollo GraphQL React Native application.

 ## Usage

 Run `anycable-go` with `apollo_path` option specified as follows: